 The TSClientClockController object maintains the connection and automatically adjusts the correlation of the clock to synchronise it, using the information in the Control Timestamps received from the server.
-It also adjust the tickRate() to match speed changes of the timeline.
+It adjusts the speed() to match speed changes of the timeline.
+It also sets the availability of the clock to reflect the availability of the timeline.